 Santa Barbara, Calif.-based Community Environmental Council also encourages community members to compost at home.
 “It’s a great way to divert food waste from the landfill while creating healthy soil in your yard.
 Some municipalities offer low-cost compost bins,” Sigrid Wright, CEO, explains.
 “We have a program of this type in Santa Barbara County, and it’s very popular.”

-There are many beneficial reasons to start composting, says Browne.
+There are many beneficial reasons to start composting at home, says Browne.
 For one, it’s free.
 “You get to use kitchen waste, lawn clippings, leaves, and other vegetation that would otherwise get thrown away,” she notes.
 “In fact, you might even save money on landfill fees.”

 Additionally, it benefits your soil.
 “Potting mixes and soils that are rich in compost produce vigorous plants regardless of whether you’re growing vegetables, growing herbs, or organic rose gardening,” Browne adds.